Food Valley: Europe's hotspot for Agri-Food innovation

 - Regional governments, i.e. the provinces of Gelderland and Overijssel, provide support in many ways, e.g. through Agri-Food venture capital funding and through active encouragement of business campuses and public-private networks.

-The Food Valley region provides Agri-Food businesses companies with a vast labor pool:
+The Food Valley region provides Agri-Food businesses companies with an international, well-trained labour pool:

-- Tens of thousands of Agri-Food researchers at various levels reside here.
+- Tens of thousands of Agri-Food researchers at various levels.

 - Even more students at undergraduate, graduate and postgraduate levels are trained in Agri-Food-related disciplines.